madhur/madhur.github.com/_posts/2014-06-08-guidebuildgit2.markdown

 ---

+> Interested in binaries?
+Git 2.0.0 build can be fetched from my Github repo [https://github.com/madhur/msysgit-2.0.0](https://github.com/madhur/msysgit-2.0.0)
+> Note that I have not tested it thoroughly myself.
+If you face any issues, do bring it to my notice but I am in no way responible for it.
+Use it at your own risk.

 [Git 2.0.0](https://git.kernel.org/cgit/git/git.git/tree/Documentation/RelNotes/2.0.0.txt) just released few days back.

 However, just like many other popular Linux tools, Windows Community is ignored.
 There is no official build of Git 2.0.0 for Windows.

 As of this writing, [MysysGit for Windows](http://msysgit.github.io/) has latest version 1.9.2 availalbe for download.

 Eager to try out this new version, I decided to build it myself.
-I have published the binaries [here]() incase you directly want to grab the 2.0.0 build for Windows.
-Note that I have not tested it thoroughly myself.
-If you face any issues, do bring it to my notice but I am in no way responible for it.
-Use it at your own risk.

-1. Download MysysGit build envrionment for Windows from here - [https://github.com/msysgit/msysgit](https://github.com/msysgit/msysgit)
+* Download MysysGit build envrionment for Windows from here - [https://github.com/msysgit/msysgit](https://github.com/msysgit/msysgit)

 Place it in a directory such as `C:\gitbuild`

-2. Download official Git 2.0.0 from here - [https://github.com/msysgit/git](https://github.com/msysgit/git)
+* Download Git 2.0.0 sources from here - [https://github.com/msysgit/git](https://github.com/msysgit/git)

 Copy this entire source into the `git` directory  in `C:\gitbuild\git`

 > Note: Actually, the git repository in the first step has a submodule pointing to the second repository in `C:\gitbuild\git`.
 If you are familiar with Git          > submodules, you can download via submodule command as well.

-3. Execute `msys.bat` from `C:\gitbuild\`.
+* Execute `msys.bat` from `C:\gitbuild\`.
 You should be now in bash console as follows:

 {% highlight text %}
 Welcome to msysGit